edwardcapriolo/IronCount/README.md

 * properties: A map of properties that can be used for configuration
 * active: a flag to start or pause workloads

-In a serialized form it looks like this:
+In a serialized form a workload looks like this:

-    {"name":"testworkload"
+    {
+      "name":"testworkload"
       ,"topic":"topic1"
       ,"consumerGroup":"group1"
       ,"messageHandlerName":"com.jointhegrid.ironcount.eventtofile.MessageToFileHandler"